Brian-S-Park/Bash-Clean-motd/README.md

                                        with the bricks others have thrown at them.
                                                     -David Brinkley

-                                                  Available updates: 1
-                                                  Security updates: 1
 Instructions:

 (Linux)
 1. Clone repo into your local drive and switch into the newly created directory.
 2. Run "chmod +x startup.sh" to make it executable.
+3. Change directories into /ascii and run "chmod +x image.sh" to make the logo generator executable as well.
-3. Make sure all permission for the folder allow the script to be executable without sudo priveledges.
+4. Make sure all permission for the folder allow the script to be executable without sudo priveledges.
-4. Run "nano ~/.bashrc" and scroll to the bottom of document.
+5. Run "nano ~/.bashrc" and scroll to the bottom of document.
-5. Add "bash ~/Bash-Clean-motd/startup.sh".
+6. Add "bash <path to folder>/Bash-Clean-motd/startup.sh".
-6. Done!
+7. Done!

 (MacOS)
 1. Clone repo into your local drive and switch into the newly created directory.
 2. Run "chmod +x startup_mac.sh" to make it executable.
+3. Change directories into /ascii and run "chmod +x startup_mac.sh" to make the logo generator exectuabel as well.
-3. Open preferences on terminal and go to "Shell" under the "Profiles" tab.
+4. Open preferences on terminal and go to "Shell" under the "Profiles" tab.
-4. Check the box that says "Run command:" and type "bash ~/Bash-Clean-motd/startup_mac.sh" (no quotes).
+5. Check the box that says "Run command:" and type "bash ~/Bash-Clean-motd/startup_mac.sh" (no quotes).
-5. Close terminal and reopen to set the changes.
+6. Close terminal and reopen to set the changes. y7.
+Done!
-6. Done!
-*The mac version will use brew to check for any new updates or upgrades so make sure to have brew installed!